 Slice: alerts you when a recently purchased item drops in price and links you to the store’s refund policy if you decide to return the item; bonus—this app also tracks your online shipping orders.

-Hukkster: lets you know when the price on your fave items go down.
+Hukkster: lets you know when the price on your fave items goes down.

 Smoopa: discuss strategies, discover new resources and trade tips with other shoppers for the best bargains around.

-Shopkick: collect points (“kicks”) with this app that acts like a loyalty card program for stores that don’t have one.
+Shopkick: collect points (“kicks”) with this app that acts as a loyalty card program for stores that don’t have one.

 thredUP: a big help if you’re looking to sell and/or buy used clothes at nearby consignment stores.

-SavingStar: register all your loyalty cards in one place and get regular product offers and discounts; helps you track quantity of items to be bought to get max savings.
+SavingStar: register all your loyalty cards in one place and get regular product offers and discounts; it helps you track the number of items to be bought to get max savings.